Photos, technical information; repairs.

 Snowbum is a Member, Moderator, and Participant.

-of dealing with a lot of companies in the motorcycle industry, they, maybe, are the worst.
+dealing with a lot of companies in the motorcycle industry, they,

-****In early April of 2013, on a whim, I decided to contact the above folks again, after
+In early April of 2013, on a whim, I decided to, AGAIN, contact

-several years previously having tried to get parts...this time to, again, see if EML
+Eurowing, after several years previously having tried to get parts

 2800 W 84 Street Bay 1

-The final message from them TO ME was in 7 April 2013, was this, note the name Sali:
+The final message from them TO ME was 7 April 2013.
+Note

-Update 2015: Al Olme has been in contact with Eurowing, and has
+FURTHER Update 2015: Al Olme has been in

-gotten parts!
-I got my new disc for the disc brake of my GT2, via Al's
+mine was still OK) for the disc brake of my GT2,